Your Circuit's Dead, There's Something Wrong!

 But thanks to Mr. Mozilo I now understand the root cause of the crisis!
 The problem is not of Mr. Mozilo and Countrywide and their ilk's making, rather its the fault of the US Government for not opening the flood-gates and pouring more taxpayer money into the market thus allowing Mr. Mozilo to continue business as usual whilst gobbling up his competitors.

 Mr. Mozilo actually started his offensive on "The Call Show" on CNBC on Thursday 23 August.
-He began his attack by going after Kenneth Bruce of Merril Lynch, not only for his sell recommendation but also his comment that
+He began his attack by going after Kenneth Bruce of Merril Lynch, not only for his sell recommendation but also his comment that were circumstances in credit markets to worsen sufficiently, Countrywide could face a cash crunch serious enough to make bankruptcy a possibility.
+Mr. Mozilo condemned him saying,

-the irresponsible behavior on part of that analyst from Merrill Lynch to yell fire in a very crowded theater in environment where you had panic already setting in the overall markets.
+"the irresponsible behavior on part of that analyst from Merrill Lynch to yell fire in a very crowded theater in environment where you had panic already setting in the overall markets.
 It was totally irresponsible and baseless.
 And it, affected the lives of 61,000 people here at Countrywide our employees and more importantly, or as important, senior citizens who stood on-line (removing their deposits) frightened to death that Countrywide would go bankrupt and lose their money. "

 Mr. Mozilo went on to decry the panic in the present market whilst engendering more himself: